 - Training and Iteration: To ensure your chatbot doesn’t go awry, it’s necessary to systematically train and send feedback to improve its understanding of customer intents.
 This refers to the real-world conversation data being leveraged across channels to do so.

 - Natural Language Processing: Your chatbot’s NLP works off the following keys: utterances (ways the user refers to a specific intent), intent (the meaning behind the words a user types), entity (details that are important to the intent like dates and locations), context (which helps to save and share parameters across a session), and session (one conversation from start to finish, even if interrupted).

 Now it’s time to really get into the nitty-gritty of how today’s intelligent chatbots work.
-There are five major steps involved -- tokenising, normalising, recognising entities, dependency parsing, and generation -- for the chatbot to read, interpret, understand, and formulate and send a response.
+There are five major steps involved—tokenizing, normalizing, recognizing entities, dependency parsing, and generation—for the chatbot to read, interpret, understand, and formulate and send a response.
 Let’s take a closer look.

-3) Recognising entities: Now that the words are all normalised, the chatbot seeks to identify which type of thing is being referred to.
-For example, it would identify North America as a location, 67% as a percentage, and Google as an organisation.
+- Recognizing Entities: Now that the words are all normalized, the chatbot seeks to identify which type of thing is being referred to.
+For example, it would identify North America as a location, 67% as a percentage, and Google as an organization.

-4) Dependency parsing: For the next step, the bot splits the sentence into nouns, verbs, objects, punctuation, and common phrases.
+- Dependency Parsing: For the next step, the bot splits the sentence into nouns, verbs, objects, punctuation, and common phrases.

 Stay in the loop

 Subscribe to our email newsletter.
 No spam, just occasional insight from our experts.